-Also see Lacy Tansyaster, Xanthisma spinulosum.
+In Southwest Desert Flora also see Lacy Tansyaster, Xanthisma spinulosum.

 Ethno-botanical uses of this plant range from use as lotion for pimples, boils and sores, as a compound for use as an eyewash and as snuff to cause sneezing, clearing congested nose.
 See species account from Native Native American Ethnobotany, University of Michigan, Dearborn.